Héctor Santiago (baseball): Minor leagues

-The Chicago White Sox of Major League Baseball (MLB) drafted Santiago in the 30th round of the 2006 MLB Draft, and he signed with the team on May 30, 2007.
+The Chicago White Sox of Major League Baseball (MLB) drafted Santiago in the 30th round of the 2006 MLB draft, and he signed with the team on May 30, 2007.
 He made his professional debut with the Rookie-level Bristol White Sox of the Appalachian League that summer, going 1–1 with a 1.65 ERA in 17 relief appearances.
 While playing for Bristol, Santiago also befriended Nate Jones, and the pair rose through the White Sox's farm system at the same pace.

 In 2008, he played for the Single-A Kannapolis Intimidators, recording a 5-1 record and 4.06 ERA in 38 games.
 For the 2009 season, Santiago played for the High-A Winston-Salem Dash, pitching to a 4-4 record and 3.88 ERA with 66 strikeouts in 58.0 innings of work.
 He returned to Winston-Salem the following year, registering a 4-5 record and 4.15 ERA with 61 strikeouts in 60 2/3?innings pitched.

 Major leagues

-Santiago, who split time with Winston-Salem and the Double-A Birmingham Barons in the first half of 2011, was called up to the majors for the first time on June 26, 2011.
+Santiago, who split time with Winston-Salem and the Double-A Birmingham Barons in the first half of 2011, was called up to the major leagues for the first time on June 26, 2011.

 Santiago made his MLB debut on July 6, 2011, pitching a perfect ninth inning against the Kansas City Royals.
-He struck out Eric Hosmer for his first Major League strikeout.
+He struck out Eric Hosmer for his first MLB strikeout.
 On April 7, 2012, Santiago earned his first career save by striking out Elvis Andrus to seal a 4–3 victory for the White Sox.
 On May 8, Santiago earned his first career win during a 5–3 victory over the Cleveland Indians, pitching one inning yielding two hits and striking out one.
-He remained the majority of the season in the bullpen while also starting on four occasions.
+He remained the majority of the season in the bullpen, but he started four games.
 He finished 4-1 in 42 games with 4 saves.

 In 2013, Santiago split between the White Sox bullpen and the rotation, finishing with 23 starts while also appearing 11 times out of the bullpen.
 Although his ERA for the season was 3.56, his record was just 4-9 for the White Sox.